Robert Mercer: Career

 Mercer joined IBM Research in the fall of 1972 and worked at the Thomas J. Watson Research Center in Yorktown, New York, where he helped develop Brown clustering, a statistical machine translation technique, as part of a speech recognition and translation research program led by Frederick Jelinek and Lalit Bahl.
+He also worked on IBM alignment models.
 In June 2014, Mercer received the Association for Computational Linguistics Lifetime Achievement Award for this work.

 In 1993, Mercer joined hedge fund Renaissance Technologies after being recruited by executive Nick Patterson.
 The founder of Renaissance, James Harris Simons, a mathematician, preferred to hire mathematicians, computer scientists, and physicists rather than business school students or financial analysts.
 Mercer and a former colleague from IBM, Peter Brown, became co-CEOs of Renaissance when Simons retired in 2009.
 Renaissance's main fund, Medallion, earned 39% per year on average from 1989 to 2006.

-A bipartisan Senate panel estimated in 2014 that Medallion investors underpaid their taxes by some $6.8 billion over more than a decade by masking short-term gains as long-term returns.
-As of 2014, Renaissance managed $25 billion in assets.
+In 2014, a bipartisan Senate panel estimated that Medallion investors underpaid their taxes by some $6.8 billion over more than a decade, by masking short-term gains as long-term returns.
+In 2014, Renaissance managed $25 billion in assets.
 In November 2017, Mercer announced that he would be stepping down from his position at Renaissance Technologies.
 The decision was taken after the hedge fund faced a backlash over Mercer's political activism.

 Mercer appears in the Paradise Papers as a director of eight Bermuda companies, some of which appear to have been used to legally avoid US taxes.